MSc Health & Social Policy

 Comparative Social Policy & Welfare Systems

-Gain a thorough understanding of how and why different welfare systems have developed as they have and what the consequences of this are for key health and social policy outcomes.
-You will also utilise comparative methods of research and analysis to look across different welfare systems.
-This module is particularly likely to appeal to students interested in learning from international comparisons.
+The module explores welfare systems and policy developments across a range of countries, with an OECD focus.
+Gain a thorough comparative understanding of how and why different welfare systems have developed as they have and the consequences of this for key health and social outcomes.
+You will utilise comparative methods of inquiry to critically evaluate the performance of different welfare systems.
+This module is likely to appeal to students interested in learning from international comparisons.

 Health Systems Performance, Financing & Innovation